-Covina is quite skilled at cooking pizza, nailing the charred crust.
+Covina is quite skilled at cooking pizza, and they nail the charred crust.
 The prosciutto and arugula option is a strong bet - they avoid that all too common thing where the prosciutto gets overcooked.

 You need this on your table for the sheer sight of it alone.
 Big sheaths of layered pasta fill the bowl from side to side, sitting in a tasty tomato sauce.
 The result is what tastes like a lighter, not-baked lasagna.
 Sort of.

-Carb-free people or those who would actually just like to eat a nice piece of fish will do well here too.
-The salmon is cooked just right: crispy on the inside and rare on the inside.
+Carb-free people or those who would actually just like to eat a nice piece of fish will do well here.
+The salmon is cooked just right: crispy on the outside and rare on the inside.

 Good name, even if it doesn’t taste much like cheesy pasta.
 It’s a nice appetizer though, featuring long strings of super fresh asparagus.

-Essentially fried dough topped with smoked salmon and "kefir ranch," a tangy stand in for cream cheese.
-It's decent, but seemed more suited to brunch than dinner.
-We'd skip it next time.
+Essentially fried dough topped with smoked salmon and “kefir ranch,” a tangy stand in for cream cheese.
+It’s decent, but seemed more suited to brunch than dinner.
+We’d skip it.